Last Updated on September 2, 2021 by Bilingual Kidspot

 5. Look at books together.

-Look is the important word here- you don’t have to read the book to encourage an interest in books and boost language development.
-You can find 18 ways to make the most of books with your child here and 40 book ideas here here.
+Reading to children is important.
+But Look is the important word here- you don’t have to read the book to encourage an interest in books and boost language development.
+You can find lots of ways to help your child LOVE to read HERE.
+And you can find some fun ways to make the most of books with your child here.

-If you’d like more tips about speech, language and communication, be sure to sign up at www.talknua.com.
+Looking for more tips about late talkers, speech, language and communication, be sure to sign up at www.talknua.com.

 If you think you have a late talker these related posts on Bilingual Kidspot may be of interest: